The New Age of DC Heroes

 The New Age of DC Heroes (originally titled as Dark Matter) is a comic book line published by DC Comics from 2018 to 2020.
 The titles – Damage, The Silencer, Sideways, The Terrifics, The Curse of Brimstone, The Immortal Men, New Challengers, and The Unexpected – were set in the DC Universe following the events of Dark Nights: Metal.
 The line was considered a commercial failure.

 Publication history

-In 2016, the Dark Matter line was announced alongside The Sandman Universe, with both comic lines to be set in the DC Universe after Dark Nights: Metal, featuring new characters alongside re-imagined versions of old ones from DC Comics.
-In 2017, Dark Matter was rebranded as "The New Age of DC Heroes".
-As of July 2019, all of the constituent series had been cancelled except The Terrifics, which continued until 2020, with its last three issues published digital-only, during the COVID-19 pandemic.
+The Dark Matter line was in development since 2016 alongside The Sandman Universe.
+Both comic lines are set in the DC Universe after the events of Dark Nights: Metal, and feature new characters alongside re-imagined versions of old ones from DC Comics.
+Dark Matter was rebranded as "The New Age of DC Heroes" in the following year.
+All of the constituent series were cancelled in 2019, except The Terrifics, which continued until 2020, with its last three issues published digital-only, during the COVID-19 pandemic.